Planning Your Fragile X Clinic Visit

 - Information from baby books, scrapbooks, and journals that would note ages of developmental milestones, illnesses, medication (including any reactions), therapeutic interventions, etc.

-- If your visit is for FXS, bring genetic test results, medical or psychiatric records, psychological, speech and occupational therapy evaluations, and any other records from the school and teachers.
+- If your visit is for FXS: Bring genetic test results, medical or psychiatric records, psychological, speech and occupational therapy evaluations, and any other records from school or teachers.

-- If your visit is for FXPOI, bring records of medications, medical, menstrual/pregnancy history, and any questions related to medical management or reproductive issues/options.
+- If your visit is for FXPOI: Bring records of medications, medical and menstrual/pregnancy histories, and any questions related to medical management or reproductive issues/options.

-- Favorite toys, puzzles, blankets, foods and other comfort items for your child(ren).
+- For you child: Favorite toys, puzzles, blankets, foods and other comfort items.

-- Books, music, laptop computers, tablet devices, and other enjoyable items for yourself.
+- For you: Books, music, laptop computers, tablet devices, and other enjoyable items for yourself.
 (Headphones in waiting rooms can come in very handy.)

-After your visit, most clinics will provide you with a written summary of all evaluations that took place, along with recommendations you can take back to your local doctor and/or school district.
+After your visit, most clinics will provide you with a written summary of all evaluations that took place, along with recommendations you can take back to your local doctor or school district.

-- It is so comforting to talk with someone who understands my child.
+- It’s so comforting to talk with someone who understands my child.

-- It is so nice not to have to explain everything—again.
+- It’s so nice not to have to explain everything — again.